mattdibi/eclipsecon-keyboard-talk/slides.md

 - Great article: https://precondition.github.io/home-row-mods

 <!--
-Let's put them where we don't need to reach for them: on the home row!
+...let's put them where we don't need to reach for them: on the home row!

 Think about moving away from the home row as a cache miss: you incur in a higher latency when trying to write something that needs keys not on the home row.

-Modifiers are used pretty frequently (I mean: we built our carrers on CTRL-C, CTRL-V) having them where they're easier to reach is a no-brainer.
+Modifiers are used pretty frequently, so having them where they're easier to reach is a no-brainer.
+I mean: we built our careers on CTRL-C, CTRL-V, we should know it right?

 This also have a big ergonomic advantage: you don't need to place your fingers awkwardly to press common shortcuts.
 Everything is comfortably reachable.
 -->